Qiskit/qiskit-addon-cutting/docs/index.rst

    :alt: GitHub repository star counter badge
    :target: https://github.com/Qiskit-Extensions/circuit-knitting-toolbox

 Circuit Knitting is the process of decomposing a quantum circuit into smaller circuits, executing those smaller circuits on a quantum processor(s), and then knitting their results into a reconstruction of the original circuit's outcome.
-Circuit knitting includes techniques such as entanglement forging, circuit cutting, and classical embedding.
-The Circuit Knitting Toolbox (CKT) is a collection of such tools.

-Each tool in the CKT partitions a user's problem into quantum and classical components to enable efficient use of resources constrained by scaling limits, i.e. size of quantum processors and classical compute capability.
-It is designed to work seamlessly with the `Quantum Serverless <https://qiskit-extensions.github.io/quantum-serverless/>`_ framework, which enables users to run parallelized and hybrid (quantum + classical) workloads without worrying about allocating and managing underlying infrastructure.

 The toolbox currently contains the following tools:

 - Circuit Cutting
-- Entanglement Forging

 .. note::